joshkartz/Fixed-Gear-Goldbach-Engine/README.md

 If you use this engine in your research, please cite:

 Joshua Kratochvil - And this paper:
-License
-Apache 2.0 - See LICENSE file
+License: Apache 2.0 - See LICENSE file
-Contributing

-## Extensions welcome!
+## Contributing: Extensions welcome!
 Areas of interest:

 * GPU acceleration
 * Distributed/cluster deployment